nvidia-holoscan/holohub/tutorials/holoscan_flow_benchmarking/README.md

 $ python tutorials/holoscan_flow_benchmarking/benchmark.py -a <application name> <other options>
 ```

+The above command will run an application which is executed normally by
+`./run launch <application name> cpp`.
+If an application is executed differently, then use the
+`--run-command` argument to specify the command to run an application.

-`python tutorials/holoscan_flow_benchmarking/benchmark.py -h` shows all the possible evaluation options.
+`python tutorials/holoscan_flow_benchmarking/benchmark.py -h` shows all the possible benchmarking options.

 All the log filenames are printed out at the end of the evaluation.
 The format of the filename for the data flow tracking log files is:
 `logger_<scheduler>_<run_number>_<instance-id>.log`.
 The format of the filename for the GPU
 utilization log files is: `gpu_utilization_<scheduler>_<run_number>.csv`.